matiboux/KeyGen-Lib/README.md

 ## About

 **KeyGen** is an *open source random password generator* service, also created by Matiboux.
 Since its beginning, the project consisted in providing a password generation service on a website.
-The initial source code was then open sourced, and an API was created and is publicly available to evfor developers.
+The initial source code was then open sourced, and an API was created and is publicly available to everyone.

 [**Oli**](https://github.com/matiboux/Oli) is an *open source PHP framework*, also created by Matiboux.